free-audio/clap/spec.rst

 An audio port has a type: mono, stereo, surround and a role: main input/output or sidechain.
 We might add a feedback role in the futur if there is a need for it.
+Also, an instrument/effect can load and host clap effects for its feedback loops.

 Pin layout
 ``````````